 - Roommates: Getting the consent of roommates and their families can help ease any privacy concerns.
 Explain how having a camera in the room can also protect the roommate from abuse or neglect.

-- The nursing home staff: Some nursing homes may allow you to put in a camera if you ask for it.
+- Nursing home staff: Some facilities may allow you to install a camera if you ask.
 Explain your concerns and why you feel a camera is needed.